awegroup/template-python/README_dev.md

   git checkout develop
   git pull
 ```
-9. Once merged on the remote and locally, delete this feature branch on the remote
+9. Once merged on the remote and locally, delete this feature branch on the remote (see pull-request) and locally using
-10. Delete branch
 ```
   git branch -d <branch name>
 ```
-12. Close issue
+10. Close issue

 ## Explanation of folders/files